Gallery: Puerta Roja

 Takashi Hara, b.
 1983 Tokyo, Japan

-Takashi first understudied the prominent artist Koshin Soeda in Japenese calligraphy in Tokyo later moving on to achieve a Bachelor of Fine Arts Double Major in Painting and Ceramics at the University of Regina, Canada and graduating with a Master of Fine Arts in Ceramics at the Arizona state University in 2015.
-Having succesful produced a number of exhibtions, commercial projects and artist in residencies internationally he now lives and works in his home City Tokyo.
+Takashi Hara first understudied the prominent artist Koshin Soeda in Japanese calligraphy in Tokyo and later graduated with a Bachelor of Fine Arts Double Major in Painting and Ceramics at the University of Regina, Canada and a Master of Fine Arts in Ceramics at the Arizona State University in 2015.
+Having successfully produced a number of exhibitions, commercial projects and artist in residencies internationally he now lives and works in his home City Tokyo.

 Pig Nation – A Story of Humanity

-On January 24 until February 16, 2019 A2Z Art Gallery present a solo exhibition with Takashi Hara entitled “Pig Nation – A story of Humanity” at their Hong Kong space to coincide with the Zodiac year of the Pig which will be celebrated on February 5th 2019.
-The artist’s works show a deep emotional connection with humanity, positioning his symbolic pig characters in settings and situations that unsettle the dust on some situations shedding light on to others and causing a deeper level of audience engagement.
+The artist’s works show a deep emotional connection with humanity, positioning his symbolic pig characters in settings that unsettle the dust on some situations shedding light on to others and causing a deeper level of audience engagement.
 Each artwork is created with a unique pig character.
-Gestural, abstract expressionistic portraits or surrealist sculptures, each individual pig has it’s own DNA like characteristics, personalisation’s, unique features, colour speckles body shape or figurative forms.
-The pigs are imperfect; in terms of setting and foreshortening the artist opts for abstraction and naturalistic application to his technique echoing the reality that life is also “not perfect”.
+Gestural, abstract expressionistic portraits and surrealist paintings and sculptures work together so that each individual pig has it’s own DNA like characteristics, personalisation’s, unique features, colour speckles, body shape or figurative forms.
+The pigs are imperfect; in terms of setting and foreshortening the artist opts for abstraction and naturalistic application to his technique echoing the reality that life is also not perfect and neither is society.